widaborz/webjive-suite/docs/src/index.rst

     In the documentation you will find sections as:

     * Architecture: a description of the Webjive Software Architecture
-    * Widget: the documentation of how the widgets works
+    * Widgets: the documentation of how the widgets works
+    * `How to deploy a widget`_

-    * How to deploy a widget
+    ..
+How to deploy a widget_: https://webjive.readthedocs.io/en/latest/widget.html

 TangoGQL
     A GraphQL implementation for Tango, used by Webjive to access the Tango